 Strauss claimed that he took little interest in Heidegger for “about two decades” after Heidegger joined the NSDAP (National Socialist German Workers’ Party) on May 1, 1933.
 Strauss says next to nothing about his engagement with Heidegger from 1922 to 1933, but a number of Strauss’ posthumously published lectures contain masterful syntheses of Heidegger’s thought that can only result from careful reading and lengthy reflection.
 Even though Strauss seldom mentions Heidegger in his published works, he was a constant hidden presence.
 As a rule, when Strauss talks about philosophical or radical historicism, he is talking about Heidegger.
 And Strauss talks about historicism frequently.

 Strauss claims that, “There is a straight line which leads from Heidegger’s [concept of] resoluteness to his siding with the so-called Nazis in 1933.”
-Although this is not the place to argue the point, Heidegger’s concept of resoluteness is consistent with Strauss’ own basic Nietzschean premises.
-Heidegger more or less shared these premises, and Strauss more or less shared Heidegger’s conclusions from them.
-Resoluteness, however, is relative to particularity.
-Thus resoluteness led the German Heidegger straight to German National Socialism, whereas it led the Jew Strauss to its Zionist equivalent.
+But this does not mean that Strauss could not have shared Heidegger’s concept of resoluteness.
+Resoluteness is relative to particularity: to one’s historical situation and historical tradition—to Nietzsche’s plurality of closed cultural horizons.
+Resoluteness means owning up to one’s indebtedness to one’s particular heritage and horizon and taking responsibility for carrying it forward.
+Thus resoluteness could lead the German Heidegger straight to German National Socialism, whereas it could lead the Jew Strauss to its Zionist equivalent.

 Heidegger and Strauss differed in their views of the particular identities to which their resoluteness was relative.
 Heidegger rejected the Nazis’ biological definition of nationhood, preferring a cultural-historical one.
 Strauss rejected a cultural-historical definition of nationhood for a biological one.
 Thus Strauss’s departure from Heidegger actually brings him closer to the National Socialist position.
 Despite the fact that he was a Jew, on this point, Strauss was closer to orthodox National Socialism than Heidegger.